koshimazaki/Re-Conet_c/SAMPLES/Nebulae/nebulae.md

 Samples used in the patch are Piano1, Piano2, Atoms, Kick, Stabs, SnareCrickets

 These are mono and are used as 2 separate channels.
-Change the names to your samples.
+If you like to change them you need to modify the patch or modify names of your samples.